-As of the valuation date, the Plan has a funding surplus which was used as a credit against County normal cost contributions, resulting in zero dollar County contributions for 3 of the 4 employment groups.
+As of the valuation date, the Plan has a funding surplus which was used as a credit against County normal cost contributions, resulting in zero dollar County contributions for all of the employment groups.
 It is important to note, that once the funding surplus is depleted, County contributions will increase to normal cost contributions plus any UAL payments.

-2. Contribution Rate Comparison
+2. Contribution Comparison

-The total required contribution in the September 30, 2013 valuation was \$818,930 and is \$800,184 as of September 30, 2014.
+The total required contribution in the September 30, 2014 valuation was \$800,184 and is \$0 as of September 30, 2015.
+The 2014 actuarial valuation is used to determine employer contributions during the County's 2015-2016 fiscal year.